 Practical significance.
 According to the results of the research, it can be said that the optimal way to stimulate the development of renewable energy, in particular solar energy, on the part of the state can be the abolition of the duty on the import of production capacities of renewable energy and the reduction of the tax burden on enterprises engaged in the production and repair of specialized equipment of renewable energy facilities.
-These actions will make it possible to bring the level of prices for the installation of domestic solar power plants and other renewable energy in Ukraine.
+These actions will make it possible to bring the level of prices for the installation of domestic solar power plants and other renewable energy capacities to the world average, which will accelerate the development of alternative energy in Ukraine.
 In addition, it is possible to adopt the global experience of lending to individuals and legal entities who have expressed a desire to install alternative energy production facilities.